Returning to education

 Evening classes can offer you a social way to learn or to get a qualification.

 Evening classes take place during term time in Education and Training Boards (ETBs), schools, colleges and universities throughout the country.
-The courses on offer vary from centre to centre so it is worth looking around if you have a particular interest you would like to pursue.
+The courses on offer vary from centre to centre, so you should look around if you have interests you'd like to pursue.

 Courses with an entry requirement